chinniarchana/Unicorn-Companies/README.md

 Unicorn Companies Analysis Around the World

-* A Unicorn company is a private company with a valuation of more than $billion and today there are over 1,000 unicorn companies around the world.
+* A Unicorn company is a private company with a valuation of more than $1 billion and today there are over 1,000 unicorn companies around the world.
 * Dataset contains details of company's current valuation, total funding, country of origin, industry, investors, year founded and became unicorns.
+* In this Project we created an interactive dashboard using Tableau that generates valuable insights.

 Tool Used: Tableau